dmennis/aws-appsync-ios-workshop/README.md

 }
 ```

-IMPORTANT: The drop-in UI requires the use of a navigation controller to anchor the view controller.
+>IMPORTANT: The drop-in UI requires the use of a navigation controller to anchor the view controller.
 Please make sure the app has an active navigation controller which is passed to the navigationController parameter.
+To add a Navigation Controller, select the Main.storyboard, select the yellow button at the top bar of the View Controller UI, then select 'Editor > Embed In > Navigation Controller.

 Now, we can run the app and see the Auth Drop in UI in action.
-This drop in UI provides a built-in UI giving users the ability to sign up & sign in via Amazon Cognito User Pools.
+This drop in UI provides a built-in UI giving users the ability to sign up, and sign in via Amazon Cognito User Pools.

-> To view the new user that was created in Cognito, go back to the dashboard at [https://console.aws.amazon.com/cognito/](https://console.aws.amazon.com/cognito/).
-Also be sure that your region is set correctly.
+You now have authentication setup in your app!
+Go ahead and build (Command-B) and run the app.
+Based on the sample code above, the first time you launch the app, you should see the UI prompt for username, email, and password.
+Feel free to create an account and test it out.
+You'll know if you have successfully logged in when the log shows successful and you'll see the default white screen.

+Congratulations!
+You can now authenticate users.

+## Update AppSync iOS SDK Client
+Now that we have our user authenticating via Cognito User Pools, we need to update the AppSync client configuarion in our iOS app.

-## Adding Authorization to the GraphQL API
+## Update Authorization Type for GraphQL API

-Next we need to update the AppSync API to now use the newly created Cognito Authentication service as the authentication type.
-Remember, we previously setup authorization via an API Key for testing.
+Next, we need to update the AppSync API to use Cognito User Pools as the authorization type.
+Remember, we previously setup authorization via an API key for testing purposes.

-To do so, we'll reconfigure the existing GraphQL API:
+To switch our GraphQL API from API key to Cognito User Pools, we'll reconfigure the existing GraphQL API using the Amplify CLI by running this command from our Xcode project folder:

 ```sh
 amplify configure api